Russell Kane: Personal life

 Kane married fellow comedian Sadie Hasler in 2010.
 They met while studying at Middlesex University.
 They divorced nine months later.
 He married the hair and makeup artist and entrepreneur, Lindsey Cole in 2014.
 They had met when Cole had attended one of his shows and later connected through social media.
 They have one daughter.
-Kane mentions he is often mistaken for Nick Grimshaw.
+Kane said in 2015 that he is often mistaken for Nick Grimshaw.

-In 2015 it was revealed that Kane had been lying about his age, claiming to be five years younger than his actual age.
+In 2015, it was revealed that Kane had been lying about his age, claiming to be five years younger than his actual age.

 Kane has been an ambassador for The Prince's Trust, a charity.